-Services that are covered for you What you must pay when you get these services in-network and out-of-network Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months A screening mammography is used for the early detection of breast cancer in women who have no signs or symptoms of breast cancer, ongoing mammograms are considered diagnostic and are subject to cost sharing as described under Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this chart.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network There is no coinsurance, Bone mass measurement copayment, or deductible for For qualified individuals (generally, this means people at risk Medicare-covered bone mass of losing bone mass or at risk of osteoporosis), the following measurement. services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, Breast cancer screening (mammograms) copayment, or deductible for Covered services include: covered screening One baseline mammogram between the ages of 35 and mammograms.
+One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months A screening mammography is used for the early detection of breast cancer in women who have no signs or symptoms of the disease.
+Once a history of breast cancer has been established, and until there are no longer any signs or symptoms of breast cancer, ongoing mammograms are considered diagnostic and are subject to cost sharing as described under Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this chart.
 Therefore, the screening mammography annual benefit is not available for members who have signs or symptoms of breast cancer.
-There is no coinsurance, copayment, or deductible for covered screening mammograms.
-Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
-20% coinsurance for each Medicare-covered cardiac rehabilitative visit. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Cardiac rehabilitation services \$10 copayment for each Medicare-covered cardiac Comprehensive programs of cardiac rehabilitation services rehabilitative visit.†† that include exercise, education, and counseling are covered for members who meet certain conditions with a You pay these amounts until doctor's order. you reach the out-of-pocket maximum.

-Services that are covered for you What you must pay when you get these services in-network and out-of-network Intensive cardiac rehabilitation services The plan covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-20% coinsurance for each Medicare-covered intensive cardiac rehabilitative visit. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Intensive cardiac rehabilitation services The plan covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs. \$10 copayment for each Medicare-covered intensive cardiac rehabilitative visit. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
 Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.
 There is no coinsurance, copayment, or deductible for the cardiovascular disease preventive benefit.
 Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) covered once every 5 years (60 months).
 There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every five years.
-Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months For asymptomatic women between the ages of 30 and 65: HPV testing once every 5 years, in conjunction with the Pap test There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
+Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months For asymptomatic women between the ages of 30 and 65: HPV testing once every 5 years, in conjunction with the Pap test There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.